 Centres may create workbooks that will allow the apprentice to demonstrate their underpinning knowledge, skills and behaviours, see Section 2 'Mapping the Standard' of this Specification.

-The office equipment used for this assessment must be for assessment purposes only and the apprentice must not have had prior access to this.
+The office environment, equipment and network used for this assessment must be for assessment purposes only and the apprentice must not have had prior access to this.

 Apprentice Requirements